-Response: The subject site is not adjacent to Boeckman or Stafford Roads.
+Response: The subject property does not abut Stafford Road or Boeckman Road.
 This standard is not applicable.

-2. Lots adjacent to the collector-designated portions of Willow Creek Drive and Frog Pond Lane shall not have driveways accessing lots from these streets, unless no practical alternative exists for access.
+Lots adjacent to the collector-designated portions of Willow Creek Drive and Frog Pond Lane shall not have driveways accessing lots from these streets unless no practical alternative exists for access.
 Lots in Large Lot Sub-districts are exempt from this standard.